Common Questions About Intermittent Catheterization Answered

 A. Catheterization is needed for those who cannot empty the bladder on their own.
 There are a variety of conditions where self-catheterization may be necessary:

-A. All MTG catheters are DEHP-free and use medical-grade quality materials.
+A. All HR HealthCare catheters are DEHP-free and use medical-grade quality materials.

 DEHP, an abbreviation for di(2-ethylhexyl) phthalate, is a manufactured chemical that is added to plastics to make them flexible.
 This chemical has been associated with birth defects.